Sky Muster™ satellite service

-The Sky Muster™ satellite service delivers the nbn™ broadband access network to homes and businesses in regional and remote Australia, via two state-of-the-art satellites.
-So, people across mainland Australia and Tasmania, and remote islands such as Norfolk Island, Christmas Island, Lord Howe Island and the Cocos (Keeling) Islands can now enjoy superfast^ internet speeds.
+The Sky Muster™ satellite service delivers the nbn™ network to homes and businesses in regional and remote Australia, via two state-of-the-art satellites.
+So, people across mainland Australia and Tasmania, and remote islands such as Norfolk Island, Christmas Island, Lord Howe Island and the Cocos (Keeling) Islands can now enjoy nbn™ powered plans through Sky Muster™ satellite providers.

 As well as the roof satellite dish installed on the home or business, Sky Muster™ satellite connections also require an nbn™ supplied modem to be installed at the point where the cable from the satellite dish enters the premises.
-This device requires power to operate, and can only be installed by an approved nbn™ installer or provider.
+This device requires power to operate and can only be installed by an nbn™ approved installer.

 The nbn™ Sky Muster™ satellite service Fair Use Policy is in place to help ensure fair access to the service – especially during peak usage times.
 This Fair Use Policy applies between nbn and the provider.